TrezorHannes/vps-lnbits/README.md

 sudo systemctl enable lnbits.service sudo systemctl start lnbits.service
 ```

 When this is successful, it'll report your wallet balance of your node, and you can move on.
-If not, a good debugging approach is to connect from the VPS to your node via `curl https://10.8.0.2:8080 -v --cacert ~/admin/.secret/tls.cert`.
+If not, a good debugging approach is to connect from the VPS to your node via `curl https://172.17.0.1:8080 -v --cacert /home/admin/tls.cert`.

 LNBits should now be running and listening on all incoming requests on port 5000.
 If you're impatient, you can `curl https://127.0.0.1:5000` and you should see a text-version of the LNBits UI.
 Note that because the way we run LNBits only locally, you can't test external access just yet.
 If `curl` doesn't provide meaningful response, check with the command `netstat -tulpen | grep 5000` to see if your process listening on port 5000.

 If it looks all good, we'll go to the last, final endboss.

 ### Your domain, Webserver and SSL setup
 (new version with caddy web server)

 We don't want to share our IP-Adress for others to pay us, a domain name is a much better brand.
 And we want to keep it secure, so we need to get us an SSL certificate.
 Good for you, both options are available for free, just needs some further work.

 #### Domain
 While there are plenty of domain-name providers out there, we are going to use a free, easy and secure provider: [duckdns.org](https://www.duckdns.org/).
 They do their own elevator pitch why to use them on their site.
-Feel free to pick another, such as [Cloudflare](https://www.cloudflare.com/) or [Ahnames](https://ahnames.com/en), but this guide will use the former for simplicity
+Feel free to pick another, such as [Ahnames](https://ahnames.com/en), but this guide will use the former for simplicity
    - [ ] make an account on DuckDNS with GH or Email
    - [ ] add 1 of 5 free subdomains, eg. paymeinsats
    - [ ] point this domain to your `VPS Public IP: 207.154.241.101`
    - [ ] Make a note of your Token in case you chose nginx as webserver below

 In this guide, you can chose either Caddy or Nginx as webserver install.
 The former is way simpler, but in case you're more familiar with Nginx, go for the latter: